-From Our “Ask a Question” mailbag: Who Pays the Income Taxes on a Revocable Living Trust?
+From Our “Ask a Question” Mailbag: Income Tax Payments for Revocable Living Trusts

 “After being diagnosed with early-stage Alzheimer’s, I have been thinking about forming a Revocable Trust.
 Who Pays the Income Taxes on a Revocable Living Trust?”